(Black Eye; Blunt Eye Injury; Ecchymosis)

 - Seek emergency medical attention right away.

-- Immediately apply ice or a cold compress for 15 minutes to reduce swelling and minimize pain.
+- Immediately apply an ice pack for 15-20 minutes at a time to reduce swelling and minimize pain.
 Do not press on the eye itself.
 Repeat every 1 to 2 hours for the first 48 hours.

 - If there is still tenderness after 48 hours, apply a warm compress every 1-2 hours.

 - Take acetaminophen for pain.
-Do not take aspirin or nonsteroidal anti-inflammatory medications like ibuprofen because these drugs can cause or increase bleeding.
+Do not take aspirin or nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen because they can cause or increase bleeding.

-Many eye injuries are fairly minor and will heal within two weeks with basic first-aid.
-There is always the risk of more serious consequences, so you should still see an eye doctor immediately, even if you have no symptoms.
+Many eye injuries are minor and will heal within 2 weeks with basic first aid.
+There is always the risk of more serious consequences, so you should still see an eye doctor right away, even if you have no symptoms.
 This is especially urgent if a blow to the eye causes blood to appear in your eye, loss or change in vision, double vision, inability to move the eye normally, or severe pain in your eyeball.
 Depending on the extent of your injury, your doctor may provide further medical treatment.
 For instance:

 - If the skin around your eye is cut, you may need stitches.